The Benefits of Growing Duckweed

 - Prevents algae growth

 - Reduces evaporation on bodies of water

 Duckweed loves muck.
 It can clean the water from farms which are rearing cows, hogs, chickens etc. The run-off from these farms can cause an ecological nightmare if left untreated and allowed to leech down into the water table.
 Duckweed can clean this water by absorbing the resulting chemicals.

 In Palestine, they are looking at using duckweed to clean their water systems as they have very limited fresh water available.
-If you would like to read more about their plans for duckweed, I have a link at the bottom of the page.
+Using this natural low cost water treatment is not only good for the country but the environment as well.

 Control of Mosquitoes